-- If you think that beating the market is the most important part of financial planning, or you want us to engage in market timing or pick “cocktail” stocks, then we are probably not a good fit for each other.
+If you think that beating the market is the most important part of financial planning, or you want us to engage in market timing or pick the next hot stock, then we are probably not a good fit for each other.

 What is a fee-only fiduciary advisor?

 You can read a good definition here.
 We define it as an advisor who can look into someone’s eyes and say “if this was my money, or my family’s money, this is what I would do’”.
 This is only possible if the way the advisor is paid is aligned to create the best outcome for the client.
 Unfortunately this is not the case for most financial advisors, because most financial advisors are incentivised to sell products and inherent in selling products is a deep conflict of interest between the advisor’s best interests and the client’s best interests.
 Our business is structured so that we eliminate conflicts of interest as much as we possibly can.
 You can read about our fees here.

 CFA stands for Chartered Financial Analyst.
 The CFA designation is the highest distinction in the investment management profession.
 To become a CFA Charterholder you have to take three rigorous exams that require over three hundred hours of study.
 The CFA Institute writes that the CFA “tells the world you have the skills necessary to compete and excel in today’s complex and evolving investment industry”.
 Liberty Wealth adheres to the CFA Code of Ethics and Standards of Professional Conduct which sets the ethical benchmark for investment professionals around the world.